 The trees are constructed in accordance with a constrained syntactic structure.
 The root of every result-producing branch must be a chemical reaction function.
 The enzyme that catalyzes a reaction always appears as the first argument of its chemical reaction function.
-A numerical value representing a reaction's velocity always appears as the second argument of its chemical reaction function.
+A numerical value representing a reaction's rate always appears as the second argument of its chemical reaction function.
 The one or two input arguments to a chemical reaction function (FIRST or SECOND).
 The result of having a selector function as an input argument is to create a cascade of reactions.
-The one or two output arguments to a chemical reaction function function must be a substance terminal.
+The one or two output arguments to a chemical reaction function as a chemical reaction function must be substance terminals.
 The argument to a one-argument selector function (FIRST or SECOND) is always a chemical reaction function.

-3.4.
-Example
+3.4 EXAMPLE

 Figure 1 shows an illustrative network of chemical reactions represented by a program tree.
-In fact, this illustrative figure is also the outcome of the run (section 5) as well as the desired network (with the desired rates of each reaction being in parenthesis and the genetically evolved rate outside the parenthesis).
+In fact, this figure is the outcome of the run (section 5) as well as the desired network (with the desired rates of each reaction being in parenthesis and the genetically evolved rate outside the parenthesis).